Clinical Experience Appeal

 If the relief sought is not recommended at the department level, the student may appeal to the dean, who will refer the appeal to the appropriate committee.

 *Note: References on this page will use the designation of "Chair" to refer to the chief administrator of each academic unit in the college, including the Director of the School of Health and Kinesiology.
 By the same token, when the term "department" is used, it will include the School of H&K.

 Students may be denied permission to continue in the Professional Education Component of programs on the basis of deficient grade point average, conduct or deportment during laboratory experience which has a negative impact upon the learning of youngsters in the sites used for such experiences, or health problems or safety habits which may negatively affect the health and well-being of youngsters and staff on the sites used for laboratory experiences.

 Students who wish to appeal their denial of continuation in the Professional Education component should direct their written petitions to the Academic Review Committee within 10 days after receiving notification of denial.
-The petition form is available online.
+The appeal form is available online.

 Written notification of the action recommended by the Academic Review Committee will be forwarded to the student, his/her advisor, and the dean of the College.

 The recommendation for certification must be supported by the Department Chair and the certification officer of the college.
 If the student is denied the recommendation, he/she may petition the respective department for consideration.
 If the decision rendered at the department level does not grant the relief sought, the student may petition the Student Affairs Committee for consideration within 10 days after receiving written notification of the denial decision.